avcibatuhan/ASP.NET-BiddingSystem/README.md

 3.Connect your SQL Server and Entity Framework <br/>

-4.Add a admin user in your SQL SERVER and check this user's 'IsAdmin' column true. <br/>
+4.Add a admin user in your SQL SERVER and set this user's 'IsAdmin' column true. <br/>

 5.Now project is ready!!